 If you have a Type A amendment, call us on 13 21 61 and we will handle your request quickly and efficiently over the phone.

-If you have a Type B amendment, complete our online form and submit it electronically from wherever you are.
-This is because your amendment is too complex to be handled over the phone.
+If you have a more complex Type B amendment, complete our online form and submit it electronically.

 We may contact you if we need additional information.
 We will write and tell you or your authorised representative the outcome of your request for amendment.